 - 1.1.
 The purpose of licensing drivers, vehicles and operators for public or private hire is for the protection of the public who use this form of public transport.
 A member of the public stepping into a motor vehicle driven by a stranger must be able to trust that the driver is honest, competent, safe and trustworthy, that the car being used is suitable, safe and well maintained.
 Passengers should also be confident that the people who take the bookings for those cars are trustworthy and will safeguard confidential information. - 1.2.
 This policy will set out how Dorset Council will manage applications, make decisions about who can drive and what vehicles will be licenced, what is expected from those that are licenced and how the Council will deal with complaints.
 The policy will be used to assist officers, the Licensing Committee and Sub-Committees to make decisions that are fair, clear and consistent.
 It will also inform the travelling public of what they can expect from a vehicle, driver or operator licensed by Dorset Council. - 1.3.
-The Criminal Conviction Policy at Appendix G will come into effect on 1 December 2021.
-The remainder of this policy takes effect from 1 April 2022.
+This policy takes effect from (date to be confirmed)